How to create a custom E-mail on cPanel [Step-wise-step]

 I have selected Roundcube as default webmail and a screen like following will open.

 Congrats!!!
-Every step has been followed correctly and Email has been set up properly.
-You can also integrate your custom email with your other email clients like Outlook or with Gmail service also.
+Every step has been followed correctly, and the email has been set up properly.
+You can also integrate your custom email with your other email clients, like Outlook, or with the Gmail service.
 We will learn that in our other tutorial.
-Hope you liked and found beneficial this tutorial.
+I hope you enjoyed and benefited from this tutorial.
 If you have any doubts or questions feel free to ask in the comment section.